 Use of Previously Developed Software

 This section should provide a brief discussion of how previously developed software will be used on this project with emphasis on differences between the proposed usage and previously approved usage.
 Special attention should be given to new applications that have a higher safety criticality than previous applications.
 Topics of interest include modifications to previously developed software, change of aircraft installation, change of application environment, change of design environment, and upgrading a design baseline.
-If applicable, see FAA Order 8110.49 Chg 2 Chapter 8 Previously Developed Software (PDS) - Applying RTCA/DO-178C Level D Criteria.
+See AC 20-115D when updating an existing project following a DO-178 process other than DO-178C with Previously Developed Software.

 According to AC 20-115D [76], paragraph 9, Previously Approved Software is software that was approved using ED-12/DO-178, ED-12A/DO-178A, or ED-12B/DO-178B.
 DLCA-6510 does not have any Previously Approved software that was approved using ED-12/DO-178 or ED-12A/DO-178A.
 The CIA will list the baseline for previously approved software that was developed to ED-12B/DO-178B.